haxsaw/hikaru/docs/hikaru-document.rst

 - The class is an input parameter to the underlying API call; these become instance methods.
 - The class is a result value from the underlying API call; these become ``staticmethods``.
-- The method name seems to indicate that it would be better suited to be associated with different
-- class than the one used in either the input parameters or the responses; these also become ``staticmethods``.
+- The method name seems to indicate that it would be better suited to be associated with a different class than the one used in either the input parameters or the responses; these also become ``staticmethods``.

 So for example, the ``createNamespacedPod()`` method requires a Pod as an input parameter, so this is treated as an instance method on the Pod class.
 The Pod object itself provides the values for the input